kunegis/stu/README.md

 specific compilation commands for G++; they have to be changed to use another compiler.

-Stu is developed primarily on Linux, and has been used on FreeBSD.
-It has been compiled with both GCC and Clang.

 ## About

 The name "Stu" follows the precedents of Make replacements Cook and Bake